ssoonmi/05-20-Lecture-Notes/W7D4/lecture_notes.md

 As mentioned in the homework, you can use Array#push and Array#shift in JavaScript to implement a simple Queue data structure.
 (Can you think of another pair of Array methods you could use?)

 Both Stacks and Queues have a length, and in the projects you will maintain these values.
 The pure ADTs are length-agnostic; the whole point of these ADTs is that they support insertions and deletions at the expected places in O(1) time.
-(Whereas counting the number of items in the list requires...?
-Note also that keeping track of the length of the ADT by updating an attribute allows us to report the length in O(1) time, but has to be updated on every insert and delete, and so requires ... to maintain?)
+(Whereas counting the number of items in the list requires...?)
+Note also that keeping track of the length of an ADT container by updating an attribute allows us to report the length in O(1) time.

 If a Stack or Queue is implemented via a Node type (as you will do in today's projects) the Node will require both a *value* and a *next* property.

 For consideration - (a) if there is a *next* property but not a *previous* property, what sort of list is being used to implement a Stack or Queue?  and (b) which direction should *next* point to, in order to minimize the programmatic (and time) complexity of maintaining the underlying list?

-Operations on a Stack are typically `push`, `pop`, and `size`.
+Cannonical operations on a Stack are typically `push`, `pop`, and `size`.
 For a Queue, the corresponding operations are `enqueue`, `dequeue`, and (yes, you guesed it!) `size`.
 (In his lecture, Curtis also mentions a `peek` method for Stacks and Queues, to peek at the Node or Value that is on top of a Stack or the head of a Queue)

 If Stacks and Queues are implemented on top of a Linked List, then it should not be surprising that their time complexity behaviors are the same as those of linked lists; O(1) for insertion and deletion, O(n) for access and searches.
 As with the underlying list ADT, the space complexity for both Stacks and Queues is proportional to the number of nodes, so O(n).